q-invoice/Mollie-iDeal-for-Gravity-Forms/readme.md

 Mollie iDeal for Gravity Forms by q-invoice
 ==========

 Adds Mollie iDeal and other payment methods to your Gravity Forms.
+[Wordpress repisitory mirror](https://wordpress.org/plugins/qinvoice-mollie-ideal-for-gravity-forms/).

 ### Description